nrosenstein-c4d/c4d-container-object/README.md

 ### Compatibility

-The Container Object plugin is SDK compatible with Cinema 4D R13+ (maybe even earlier version).
-The releases in this repository however are built against Cinema 4D R13 on **Windows** and Cinema 4D R14 on **Mac**, thus only compatible with these and newer releases!
+The Container Object source code is compatible with at least Cinema 4D R13.
+However, due to compiler incompatabilities, this repository contains builds for Cinema 4D R15 **only**.

 ### \*\* Special thanks to